rehamAbass/class3/class3/PITCHME.md

 Later, we will want to subclass it, and encounter some problems...

+Let's first see how we use it:

+---?code=class3/src/MainForSortedArray1.java&lang=java

 We will use **insertion sort**, which is considered the fastest sorting algorithm for small arrays.
 It is used as the base case for many recursive sorting algorithms.

 ---